ICANN Investment Policy | Adopted November 2007 | Updated July 2009 | Updated September 2011 | Updated April 2014 | Updated March 2016

 Guidelines: Asset Classes of Funds

-The Investment Policy requires the Investment Management Company to recommend particular active and/or index fund managers, institutional mutual funds or commingled funds, categories of investments, etc., that comply with the Investment Policy principles and guidelines.
+The Investment Policy requires the Investment Management Company to recommend particular active and/or index fund managers, institutional mutual funds, collective trusts or commingled funds, categories of investments, etc., that comply with the Investment Policy principles and guidelines.